 And finally, we get to first-pick.com’s entry into the mock draft simulator game.
 Full disclosure: this site holds a special little place in my heart as the first mock draft simulator I tried.

-In terms of eye-appeal, it’s probably at the bottom of the list when it comes to all the the simulators we’ve looked at.
-But there are a lot of areas where First-pick.com makes up for their lack of fancy graphics.
+In terms of eye appeal, it’s probably at the bottom of the list among the simulators we’ve looked at.
+But First-pick.com makes up for its lack of fancy graphics in many areas.

 For starters, you’ll have to create an account.
-But the good news is it’s totally FREE…and well worth it.
+But the good news is it’s FREE…and well worth it.
 Once you’re in, you’ll get to select your team (only one at a time), and you’re off.
-When you’re in the actual draft, you have the option to advance one pick at a time, advance 5 picks ahead, advance to your next pick, or offer up a trade to the team that’s currently on the board.
+When you’re in the actual Draft, you can advance one pick at a time, advance five picks ahead, advance to your next pick, or offer up a trade to the team that’s currently on the board.

-Once it’s your turn to pick, you can choose to accept one of the trades that’s being proposed to you, offer a new trade, or check out the available prospects — which are sorted by position or “best value remaining.”
+Once it’s your turn to pick, you can accept one of the trades being proposed to you, offer a new trade, or check out the available prospects, sorted by position or “best value remaining.”

-When you’re finished drafting, you get a letter grade for each pick and a final score to see where you rank against other users.
+When you finish drafting, you get a letter grade for each pick and a final score to see where you rank against other users.

 It’s that competitive aspect of First-Pick.com that allows them to compete with the other simulators without all the top-notch visuals.